shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-14-canary-deployments-with-istio-on-eks.md

 To demonstrate Canary deployments, we will setup an EKS cluster, install Istio, deploy sample application and setup canary release of new version of application.

+you can follow the steps below or use the script [here](https://github.com/shardulsrivastava/eks-istio-canary/blob/main/auto/setup-cluster).

 #### Setup EKS Cluster

 Setup an EKS cluster of version `1.21` in `us-east-1` region with a managed node group `default-pool` of machine type `t3a-medium`.